 - Insulin and antidiabetic medicines : Ginseng interactions with antidiabetic medicines have not been reported ( Ramanathan 2016pdi ).
-Ginseng actually slightly reduces blood sugar levels in diabetics, because it belongs to effective anti-diabetes adaptogens .
+Ginseng actually slightly reduces blood sugar in diabetics, because it is one of the most effective anti-diabetic agents.

 Ginseng is harmless and safe

-Until recently, anyone who claimed that ginseng is completely ineffective is basically a placebo.
-Today, when its effectiveness is scientifically undisputed, it would be a mistake to let go of lists of fictional interactions and side effects.
+Until recently, anyone who claimed ginseng was completely ineffective was basically a placebo.
+Today, when its effectiveness is scientifically indisputable, it would be a mistake to let go of lists of fictional interactions and side effects.
 Compared to Paracelsus , ginseng is extremely safe .